If you mention incorporating in or moving to Andorra, expect people to to ask “why Andorra?”

 Minimizing the amount of tax you pay on your income will be an attractive goal for many, but what are the requirements to qualify for tax residency in Andorra?

 That’s the main subject of this article.
-We’ll explain the concept of tax residency and how to apply to participate in the Andorran tax system.
+I’ll explain the concept of tax residency and how to apply to participate in the Andorran tax system.

 Andorra is a small European country with an outsized reputation for favourable tax rates.